Explosiontime202/ISRAT/README.md

 In order to build this project you need to have installed a rust toolchain for your system.
 Currently GNU/Linux and Windows are supported, meaning that those are tested.
 Maybe MacOS works, maybe not.
 Please let me know, if you have compiled and tested it for MacOS.
 If changes need to be made regarding MacOS support, please create a pull request.

-The [tectonic project](https://github.com/tectonic-typesetting/tectonic) requires some externally installed dependencies.
+The [Tectonic project](https://github.com/tectonic-typesetting/tectonic) requires some externally installed dependencies.

 ### GNU/Linux